Serbian Citizenship Through Ancestry — No Residency Required

 - You can establish the lineage chain through documentary evidence

-- Great-grandparental lineage — assessed individually, possible in specific circumstances
+- Great-grandparental lineage — assessed individually, possible in specific cases

 Parental lineage is the clearest and fastest path.
 Grandparental lineage is common and achievable.
 Great-grandparental lineage requires individual assessment — contact us before assuming it applies.